 The Manchester & Salford Film Society was established in 1930 and is still running today, thanks to the lifelong dedication of its 96-year-old president.

-Marjorie Ainsworth joined the Society in 1939 when she was just seventeen years old.
+As the oldest continuously functioning film society in the country, Marjorie Ainsworth joined MSFS in 1939 when she was just seventeen years old.

 “My husband, Tom Ainsworth, was my boyfriend then and he’d joined when he was 16, which was the age you were allowed to join a film society by statute,” she says.